LoopKit/loopdocs/docs/gh-actions/build-dev-browser.md

 ### Update `Branch`

+> **If you normally build released code, but decided to build the `dev branch` because you want the features and bug fixes found there, please do not update the fork for the `dev branch` without first finding out what has changed since your last build.**

 Tap the `Code` button (upper left) and ensure this branch in your `fork` is up to date.

 * Select the desired branch in the dropdown menu (this graphic shows `dev` branch)